-There is the opportunity to sign in for conference from 4.30pm Friday, 23 August this year, and meet us for drinks in the foyer from 5.00pm.
+There is the opportunity to sign in for conference from 4.30pm Friday, 23 August 2019, and meet us for drinks in the foyer from 5.00pm.
 Please note there will be a Storylines Children's Literature trust event on during the evening of Friday 23 August at the same venue, after the unofficial welcoming drinks.

 Day 1 - Saturday 24 August

 |7.30am–8.00am||Publishers allowed in to set up for meetings|

 Registration for Business Meeting Day

 Tea, coffee and light lunch provided as part of registration fee.

 Sponsored by Penguin Random House NZ

 |6.30–10.00pm||NZ Book Industry Awards|

 Nielsen Publisher of the Year and Nielsen Bookseller of the Year sponsored by Nielsen Book

 |7.45am–8.15am||Registration for conference and breakaway sessions (Foyer - Kingston)|